Emergency/Advanced

 Some failsafes are discussed briefly below.

-We highly recommend using the default settings and only modifying the Return Altitude, unless you're an expert user who has extensively tested the impact of changes.
+We highly recommend using the default settings and only modifying the Return Altitude unless you're an expert user who has extensively tested the impact of changes.

 Low Battery

-Battery level is evaluated from the State of Charge (SoC, e.g. 72%), not voltage (e.g. 23 Volts).
+Battery level is evaluated based on the State of Charge (SoC, e.g., 72%), not voltage (e.g., 23 Volts).

 Last updated